 The return to feature films

-The year 2000 marked the comeback for Roy Andersson as a director of features, 25 years after Giliap, Songs from the second floor (Sånger från andra våningen 2000) made its first appearance in the competition in Cannes, helped by the fact that Philip Bober was one of the co-producers.
+The year 2000 marked the comeback of Roy Andersson as a director of features, 25 years after Giliap, Songs from the Second Floor (Sånger från andra våningen 2000) made its first appearance in the competition in Cannes, helped by the fact that Philip Bober was one of the co-producers.
 Apart from some negative reviews in France (Cahiers du cinéma simply called it “very overrated”), the work was generally praised.
 It also walked away with the Jury Prize (shared with Samira Makhmalbaf’s Blackboards (Takhté siah 2000)

 This would be even more evident in the 2014 Golden Lion winner, A Pigeon Sat on a Branch Reflecting on Existence.
 (En duva satt på en gren och funderade på tillvaron).
 His first venture into digital filmmaking was little more than a rehash of old ideas, even though some of the set pieces benefitted from the use of digital tools.